 Youth Services Initiative

 Youth Services Initiative (YSI) is a community-based after school and summer program for youth living in low-income housing.
-Each year, YSI serves about 150 young people, mostly Latino, whose circumstances would otherwise prevent them from experiencing many of the recreational and educational activities and options their peers enjoy.
+Each year, YSI serves about 150 young people whose circumstances would otherwise prevent them from experiencing many of the recreational and educational activities and options their peers enjoy.
 YSI exposes underserved community members to art, good nutrition, the benefits of academic achievement and higher education, a healthy culture and support system.

 During the school year, afternoons include a structured, supportive environment for recreation activities, both at housing sites and recreational facilities.
 YSI broadens local youth’s horizons, creating community bonds and civic-minded young people who rapidly become contributing adults.
 YSI also empowers Boulder’s youth to grow and pursue an engaging career path.